Features Pricing Docs Blog Try Demo Log In Sign Up

 Fonts.
 Headless Chromium on a Linux server doesn't have the same fonts as your Mac.
 Screenshots in production will look different.
 You need to install font packages (at minimum fonts-liberation, fonts-noto-cjk for CJK support) or use a Docker image that has them preinstalled.

 Cookie banners, popups, chat widgets.
-We covered this above.
 Solvable for a single site, but across hundreds of different sites it becomes a job in itself.

-These aren't theoretical problems.
-I ran into every one of them while building Screenshotrun.
+These aren't theoretical problems — I ran into every one of them while building Screenshotrun.
 The screenshot rendering itself is the easy part.
 Everything around it is where the complexity lives.
+I wrote a more detailed breakdown of this tradeoff in screenshot API vs Puppeteer/Playwright: when to build and when to buy — it covers the thresholds where each approach starts winning.

 Method 3: Screenshot API